securitybunker/databunker/README.md

 ## Can my DBA tune database performance characteristics?

 Almost all Data Bunker requests are using database level indexes when performing API calls.
+We would love your DBA to check product database schema for improvements.
 If we are missing something let us know.
-Open source version is using sqlite3 database.
-It is considered very reliable and used everywhere.
+We are using sqlite3 in open source version and MongoDB in enterprive version.

 ## Why Open Source?